bueler/p4pdes/c/ch6/MOVIES.md

 This generates files `bar000.png`, `bar001.png`, and so on, using the name pattern `bar%03d.png`.

-From this collection of image files, the following commands use the [`ffmpeg`](https://www.ffmpeg.org/) tool to generate a `.m4v` format movie:
+Now use the [`ffmpeg`](https://www.ffmpeg.org/) tool to generate a `.m4v` format movie from the collection of `.png` image files:

-        ffmpeg -r 4 -i bar%03d.png bar.m4v
+        ffmpeg -r 4 -i bar%03d.png bar.m4v     # set rate to 4 frames/second

 Of course one might need to install `ffmpeg`, so something like `sudo apt-get install ffmpeg` might be needed.
-Viewing the movie itself requires some viewer; `totem` or `vlc` are possibilities.
+Viewing the movie itself requires some viewer.
+(On linux platforms, `totem` or `vlc` are possibilities.)

-The compression from the `.m4v` format and `ffmpeg` is already substantial.
-In particular, the result of
+The compression from the `.m4v` format and `ffmpeg` is substantial.
+In particular, `u.dat` is 6 MB while `bar.m4v` is only 44 KB.

-        ls -lh u.dat bar.m4v

-is that `u.dat` is a 6 MB file and `bar.m4v` is a 44 KB file.

 movie for dof>1 PDE in spatial 2D